AndrewJohnson-1/osTicketLab/README.md

 ## What Was Configured

 - **Agents:** Multiple support staff accounts
-- **Teams:** At least one support team with agents assigned
+- **Teams:** One support team with agents assigned
-- **Departments:** Multiple departments reflecting how requests would be split up in a real organization
+- **Departments:** IT Support and Facilities
-- **Help Topics:** Multiple topics, each routed to the correct department
+- **Help Topics:** Multiple topics, each routed to a department
-- **SLA Plan:** One plan defining response and resolution targets, assigned to a help topic
+- **SLA Plan:** Response and resolution targets, assigned to a help topic
-- **Tickets:** Multiple sample tickets submitted and carried through the full lifecycle (new → assigned → in progress → resolved/closed), including one intentional SLA breach scenario
+- **Tickets:** Several sample tickets carried through the full lifecycle, including one intentional SLA breach

 ## Security Notes

-- The application database uses a dedicated, least-privilege MySQL user rather than the root account.
+- The application connects to MySQL with a dedicated, least-privilege user — not root.
-- The `/setup/` installer directory was removed immediately after installation to prevent reinstallation by an outside party.
+- `/setup/` was deleted right after installation so it couldn't be used to reinstall over the live system.
-- The configuration file's write permissions were reverted to read-only once setup completed.
+- `ost-config.php` went back to read-only permissions once setup finished.
-- SSH and HTTP are the only inbound ports opened on the VM's network security group.
+- SSH and HTTP are the only inbound ports open on the VM.

 ## Cleanup

-The VM was stopped ("Stopped (deallocated)") in the Azure Portal when not actively in use, and the `rg-osticket-lab` resource group is deleted once the project is fully documented, to ensure the lab stops billing entirely.
+Stopped `tix-vm01` ("Stopped (deallocated)") in the Azure Portal whenever it wasn't actively in use, and deleted `rg-osticket-lab` once this was documented, so nothing kept billing in the background.

 ## Related Projects